XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 * json_get is a Xing helper that makes a GET request for the specified URL, while setting the correct HTTP headers to specify a JSON response.
 * be_json_string is a Xing matcher that looks for a properly-quoted  string in the JSON response, optionally at a specified location if you attach .at_path().
 This is an extension of the matchers in the (excellent) [json_spec](https://github.com/collectiveidea/json_spec) gem.

 Note that we didn't test for every value in the JSON part of the spec.
 The level of detail you want to test is up to you.
-Our practice (the authors of Xing) is to check the overall success of the response and spot-check a bit of the data in the request spec, and then test the full detail of the JSON
+Our practice (the authors of Xing) is to check the overall success of the response and spot-check a bit of the data in the request spec.
+Later, we'll introduce a different type of test where we typically inspect the full JSON.

-If you run this spec, it'll error out because the Rails app has no routes for '/project/{id}', no Project model, no database table, no Factory, etc.  Cool, a failing spec is what we want at this point.
+If you run this test, it'll error out because the Rails app has no routes for '/project/{id}', no Project model, no database table, no Factory, etc.  Cool, a failing test is what we want at this point.

 ## Model and Migration